thg events 2025

 Shops have come and gone from Tooting regularly over the years.
 Which ones have survived?
 When did the first coffee shop appear?
 How should we remember the historic shops of Tooting?

-Come and hear Philip Bradley talk about some of the shops of Tooting past at our next monthly meeting on Tuesday 11th February 2025 at 7.30pm.
-We meet at the United Reformed Church, Rookstone Road, SW179NQ.
+Come and hear Philip Bradley talk about some of the shops of Tooting past at our next monthly meeting.

 There is a lot of enthusiasm for the “Tooting Historic Shops Trail” we are proposing.
 We are aiming to display boards in about 20 Tooting Shops with information and images of the previous shops on the site.
 To take the project forward, we need volunteers: